-Blair House provides assessment and support for 27 adults living with different degrees of learning disabilities.
+Blair House (formerly part of Craegmoor) provides assessment and support for 27 adults living with different degrees of learning disabilities.
 Our grade II listed building, set next to the ancient Roman Kae Dyke, provides four self-contained living areas for adults living with different degrees of learning disabilities.

 Our approach to support: